Capnot34/hosting.github.io/Cousera_porfolio-project/README.md

 # 🌿 Lucky Shrub Company Portfolio Project 🌿

-Hello, world! 🌍 Welcome to my portfolio project for the "My Portfolio Project on Coursera".
+Hello, world! 🌍 Welcome to my portfolio project for the "My HTML and CSS Indept Portfolio Project on Coursera".
 This project is an insightful dive into the workings and offerings of a fictional shrub company.
 Dive in to explore the green world! 🌱🍃

 ## 🚀 Project Overview